Anreol/TurboEdition/Builds/Package/README.md

 			- Forces them to sprint.
 			- Adds movement speed bonus.
 			- Won't attack as long as they are panicked.
-		- Stack radius 2m -> 5m
+		- Stack radius 2m -> 3.5m
 		- Initial debuff duration 6 -> 10
 			- Debuff duration no longer increases with stacks.
 			- Champions and bosses no longer candidates for debuff.
 			- Additionally, bigger enemies have less chances of getting afflicted by the debuff.
+		- Guaranteed trigger On combat enter -> On safety exit
+		- Now can also trigger depending on % damage taken, similar to old stealthkit.
+			- Getting to safety recharges both triggers.

 *This shifts the behavior into a slightly more defense-wise item: Safety instead of combat makes triggering easier for range characters as they no longer have to wait to be next to the enemy to start shooting, and as a bonus, it triggers when taking heavy damage.*
 *As this makes enemies ignore you completely, bosses won't be affected and bigger enemies have less chance of affliction, it might help with any kind trash mob and wisp, but no way it will give you a free pass for all those titans and vagrants*